nismod/energy_demand/README.rst

     Note: The ``minimal_setup`` command generates new folders in the ``energy_data_folder``.

-2. Running the model with smif
+3. Running HIRE with smif
 ================================================

 1. Set up the model as outlined in 1.1 'Model Set-Up'